cosmosz5/Io_CNN/README.md

 # Io_CNN
-This repository contains a Jupyter Notebook and the models to run a CNN for deconvolving the JWST AMI data of the jovian moon Io
+This repository contains a Jupyter Notebook and the models to run a CNN for deconvolving the JWST NIRIS-AMI data of the jovian moon Io

 ## Instructions
 - The Jupyter Notebook is ready to be run at Google Colab.
 The file just need to be copied to a Google drive ane excecute it from there.